ReiHaskaj/Building-a-RISC-V-CPU-Core-edX-Course/README.md

 **edX / Linux Foundation course “Building a RISC-V CPU Core”**, taught by **Steve Hoover**.
 The work in this repository follows the structure of the course and builds up from basic digital design components to a simple RISC-V CPU core.
 All code here represents my own coursework solutions created while following the instructional material.

-This repository is shared as a **learning portfolio** to demonstrate my understanding of digital design and hardware description using Verilog.
+This repository is shared as a **learning portfolio** to demonstrate my understanding of digital design and hardware description using TL-Verilog.

 ---